splanck/vtop/README.md

 Additional shortcuts:

-- Press `k` to send `SIGTERM` to a process. vtop will prompt for the PID.
+- Press `k` to send `SIGTERM` to a process. vtop will prompt for the PID      NAME                     STATE  VSIZE    RSS  RSS%  CPU%   TIME     START
 - Press `r` to change a process's nice value.
 You will be asked for the PID and the new nice level.
 - Use `+` and `-` to increase or decrease the refresh delay while running.